OmkarArote/workshop-todo-native-mobile/BuildaReactNativeAppwithExpo.md

 Before the advent of frameworks like React Native and Flutter, if you wanted to build a responsive, native application for mobile and web, you needed to build the same application, in three different languages, on three different platforms: for example, in Swift for iOS in Xcode, in Java or Kotlin for Android in Android Studio, and in JavaScript for Web in a range of IDEs.
 This resulted in the need to be fluent in all three platforms and languages, and building the same application three times.
 Since we started with a React-based web application in JavaScript, we chose to use React Native and Expo for converting the application to native, since Flutter would require converting the entire infrastructure to Dart.

 This workshop utilizes Expo to build the Todo React Native App - you can read more [here](https://docs.expo.io/guides/how-expo-works/) about how Expo works.
 In short, Expo is a set of tools and services built around React Native and native platforms that help you develop, build, deploy, and quickly iterate on iOS, Android, and web apps from the same JavaScript/TypeScript codebase.
 Using Expo allows you to create a Web app, and native Android and iOS applications from one single codebase, all using React and React Native components.
 You can also choose to develop using a [bare workflow in Expo](https://docs.expo.dev/bare/exploring-bare-workflow/) or [React Native](https://reactnative.dev/docs/environment-setup), but the convenience of developing using your phone as the emulator shifted the tide in favor of Expo, because it meant that workshop attendees could view their new Todo mobile application without needing to download heavy applications like Xcode and Android Studio and set up the emulators.
-Expo also has [Snack](https://docs.expo.dev/workflow/snack/), a playground in your browser, on which you can view code snippets in a browser-based emulator.
+Expo also has [Snack](https://docs.expo.dev/workflow/snack/), a playground in your browser, on which you can view code snippets in a browser-based emulator, and even run complete Expo projects in the browser, no download required.

 <img width="828" alt="Expo Snack" src="https://user-images.githubusercontent.com/82838476/130184846-8a113ffb-6059-4efe-83bf-388917611d59.png">